 Modena and its cathedral

 Modena is an ideal city for the visitor.
-The center is concentrated around the cathedral and the streets surrounding the via Emilia.
+The center is concentrated around the cathedral and the streets surrounding the Via Emilia.
 Often these roads are curvilinear and with the porticoes.
 Because they follow the paths of the ancient canals made for the land reclamation.
 However, the best way to visit the city is to stroll through its streets.
 Between restored palaces and churches that often host interesting events.
-The via Emilia crosses the city from east to west, as the roman Decumanus Maximus, of which it is the most important axis.
+The Via Emilia crosses the city from east to west, as the roman Decumanus Maximus, of which it is the most important axis.
 Along the main street, you will find valuable buildings, both public and private.

 The works for the construction of the Cathedral began in 1099.
 Hence they ended in 1319 with the crowning of the majestic Ghirlandina bell tower.
 However, the local authorities commissioned the Duomo and it houses the tomb of the Saint Geminiano.
 First of all the Bishop, and then the patron saint of the city.
-The church is one of the most important works of the Italian Romanesque style, with the cathedral of Ferrara and the church of San Zeno in Verona.
+The church is one of the most important works of the north Italian Romanesque style, with the cathedral of Ferrara and the church of San Zeno in Verona.
 Both for its shapes and for the exceptional sculpture cycle of Wiligelmo that adorns the façade and the monumental doors.
 The exceptional collection of sculptures, alone, justifies a visit to Modena.
 In fact, the cathedral in its entirety arouses great emotion.
 We can admire small sculptures embedded between the windows and the buttresses.
 As well as the size of the Ghirlandina Tower.
 And also the beauty that is captured by the wide space of the Piazza Grande.

 The Este Dynasty and the Baroque splendor